sumangeo/egit/content/en/demo-page.md

 images: ["https://via.placeholder.com/250x200/d9d9d9/000000"]
 ---

-This is a demo page, designed to show you the various elements of the theme and how they sit together.
+This is a demo page by Suman, designed to show you the various elements of the theme and how they sit together.

 It has a custom social image, which can be set in the frontmatter.